someshkr/Machine-Learning-2/README.md

 # Machine-Learning-2
-pima diabetes model to check whether a patience will have diabetes or not
+pima diabetes model to check whether a patience will have diabetes or not This model has been created using KNNalgorithm